-Those early authors were focused on offering their readers and audiences educational enlightenment.
-Those experts that did this well are still well known today.
-Aristotle, Plato, Socrates, Parmenides, and others are credited for shaping Western thought with their logic, reason, and focus of inquiry.
+Early authors focused on offering their readers and audiences educational enlightenment.
+Those experts who did this are still well known today.
+Aristotle, Plato, Socrates, Parmenides, and others are credited with shaping Western thought with their logic, reason, and focus of inquiry.

 These authors aimed to explore happiness and well-being and find the highest aim of moral thought and conduct.
 The students of these early self-help philosophers were shown the path to improve aspects of their lives.
 The information was inspiring and proved to be valuable.

 Everyone has areas of their lives where they would like to improve and skills they would like to learn.
-A self-help book can be just a beginning or a step in continuous learning.
-Still, it results in improved self-reliance, a more challenging mental attitude, encourages you to do better, and helps you interpret your life.
+A self-help book can be a beginning or a step in continuous learning.
+Still, it results in enhanced self-reliance, a more challenging mental attitude, encouragement to improve, and helps you interpret your life.